sds/scss-lint/lib/scss_lint/linter/README.md

 }
 ```

-Since IDs are unique, so will not apply to multiple elements, there is no
+Since IDs are unique, they will not apply to multiple elements, so there is no
 good reason to qualify an ID selector with an element.

 In most cases, qualifying a class or attribute selector with an element adds